 Established industry incumbents perpetually face the risk of being disrupted by new entrants using new technologies, business models, or approaches to capture marketplace leadership.
 Are there ways for incumbents to recognize the potential for disruptive strategy in advance?

-Explore the collection of case studies
+Explore the collection of pattern studies

 “How can I anticipate the unexpected threats that could devastate my business?”
 This is the question that keeps us up at night.
 We fill our days with managing the expected, the things we can control: having the right talent, developing the right capabilities, getting resources to the right place at the right time, maintaining margin, growing revenues, delighting customers.
 These expected challenges are challenging enough.
 But what about the unexpected, the disruptive?

 Unexpected, disruptive types of threats tend to be based in a new approach, a disruptive strategy, that was not previously feasible or viable in a given market.1 Something changes in the larger environment—technology or customer preferences or supporting infrastructure/ecosystem—to make the new approach possible and profitable.
 The incumbent, preoccupied with the status quo, doesn’t recognize that the ground beneath it is shifting.
 Hampered by the nature of the existing business, the incumbent struggles to respond effectively as the new entrant takes market share.
 The same aspects of the incumbent’s business that made it successful also make response difficult and tend to act as blind spots, preventing it from fully recognizing the threat when it is still on the horizon.